 David’s practice focuses on representation of entrepreneurs and companies on all aspects of business formation, fundraising, commercial contracts, mergers and acquisitions, and regulatory compliance.
-David’s interests include the developing regulatory implications of blockchain technology and FinTech as well as the history of alcohol permitting and regulatory issues.
+David’s interests include the developing regulatory implications of blockchain technology and the history of alcohol permitting and regulatory issues.
+He recently earned a certificate in FinTech from Harvard’s Office of the Vice Provost for Advances in Learning (VPAL), in association with HarvardX.

 Prior to joining Taft, David was a summer associate and law clerk with the firm.
 Prior to pursuing a legal education, David worked in a diverse range of capacities – from cooking at Wylie Durfresne’s wd-50 in New York City, to fundraising for a multinational nonprofit organization, to commercial fishing in Alaska.
 David leverages his diverse professional background to better relate to clients and to better understand their business needs.